-Foreword Perhaps no other perennial has undergone the reconcertial changes that the daylily has experienced within the past few decades.
+Foreword Perhaps no other perennial has undergone the I exponential changes that the daylily has experienced within the past few decades.
 In keeping with the mission of the American Hemerocallis Society "to foster the development and improvement of the genus Hemerocallis and the public interest therein," the book begins with a history of the daylily from the identification of several species in Asia during the 16th century.
-Since the AHS has determined that daylilies registered thirty years in the past should be considered of historical significance, we have devoted this supplement to daylilies registered between 1980-1990 with the hope that many of these daylilies will be preserved.
+Since the AHS has determined that daylilies registered thirty years in the past should be considered of historical significance, we initially devoted this supplement to daylilies registered from 1980 through 1990 with the hope that many of these daylilies will be preserved.
+To this revision, we have added an addendum of daylilies registered in 1991 and 1992.
 Included within the text is information on the awards system established by the AHS through which registered cultivars first receive an Honorable Mention (HM), then an Award of Merit (AM).
 Only 12 daylilies can receive an AM in a given year; after a period of two years, AM winners become eligible for the Stout Medal for three years.
-There are other specialty awards accorded daylilies as well, which are noted throughout the book.
+The Stout Medal is the highest honor accorded a daylily.
+In addition, the Lenington All-American Award is voted annually by the AHS Board of Directors (the exception being 1992 when no decision could be reached).
+There are specialty awards accorded daylilies as well: the Annie T. Giles Award for small flowers; the Donn Fischer Memorial Cup for miniatures; the Ida Munson Award for doubles; the Don C. Stevens Award for eyed or banded daylilies; the Harris Olson Spider Award for spiders; the Lambert/Webster Award for unusual forms; the R.W.
+Munson, Jr. Award for distinctly patterned daylilies; the Eugene S. Foster Award for cultivars resgistered as late or very late; the Extra Large Diameter Award for daylilies measuring 7" or larger; and the Early Season Bloom Award for cultivars registered as early or extra early.
+The several awards that have been discontinued are listed only by their acronyms: the L. Ernest Plouf Award (LEP) for fragrance; the Richard C. Peck Memorial (RCP) for red tetraploids; the Robert P. Miller (RPM) for white tetraploids; and the James E. Marsh Award (JEM) for purple daylilies.
+During the National Convention each year, four awards are voted on by those attending: the President's Cup (PC); the Florida Sunshine Cup (FSC) for small flowers or miniatures; the Georgia Doubles Appreciation Award (GD); and the Ned Roberts Spider/UF Award (NR).
 We hope this book will afford you something of the same pleasure we as members of the AHS experienced when we first became aware of the historical record of daylilies, and we hope this book will inspire each of us to grow a few classic daylilies in our gardens.
-Note: With the exception of the new photo of Hemerocallis 'Apricot' (Yeld 1893) on page 9, the first two chapters contain text only from the author's 2012 edition of Landscaping with Daylilies.
-Chapter 3 is entirely new, recording a selection of historical daylilies, 1980 through 1990.
-Photographs for this section were primarily acquired from AHS Robin members during the Spring of 2020.
 Oliver Billingslea, Author Montgomery, Alabama